shadiknaushad/first-project/README.md

 # bmi_calculator

-A new Flutter project is code by shadik naushad and uploaded on github
+A new Flutter project is code by shadik naushad and uploaded on github go and check out

 ## Getting Started